Chakita/Ride-Matching/README.md

   c.
 A RabbitMQ client to create queues and send the data to consumers.
 The RabbitMQ client in the producer will register a single queue for all the ride-sharing consumer microservice and one for the database microservice, and will be responsible for sending out the data from the POST requests to consumers.

 3. There are 2 consumers - Ride mapping Consumer and the database consumer
   a.
-The ride mapping consumer will sleep for the specified time (since matching logic is not implemented)
+The ride mapping consumer will sleep for the specified time (since matching logic is not implemented) <br>
   b.
 The databse consumer will read the data from RabbitMQ and store the details into the database